MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 7. Either call participant can place annotations directly in the shared environment (their own environment) or by selecting **Start annotating**.

     > [!NOTE]
     > After the remote collaborator selects **Start annotating**, they can add mixed-reality annotations on a frozen frame of the shared environment.
-Afterwards, they can select the **Check Mark** and then the annotation will appear in the technician's shared environment.
+When they select the **Check mark** button, the annotation appears in the technician's shared environment.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist mobile and Microsoft Teams, showing annotations appearing in both screens.](./media/ram-ram-remote-collab.png "Place Annotations")